-There are a few popular home clear aligner companies on the market today, including Candid and Smile Direct.
-In this comparison review, we’ll help you decide which of these two services is the better option for your unique circumstances.
+There are a few popular at-home clear aligner companies on the market today, including Candid and Smile Direct.
+In this comparison review, we’ll help you decide which of these two providers is the better option for your unique circumstances.

 Spoiler | Candid Wins